gracenak/gnakano_cli_project/README.md

 # GnakanoCliProject

-Find out which local breweries are currently open during the pandemic.
+Find out a list of concerts happening with Arizona Friends of Chamber Music!

 ## Installation